protono/hello-algo/algos.md

 >
 >Thinking about it further, if we choose `nums[right]` as the reference number, then just the opposite, we must first "search from left to right".

->**Regarding tail recursion optimization, why does choosing a short array ensure that the recursion depth does not exceed $log\,n$?**
+>**Regarding tail recursion optimization, why does choosing a short array ensure that the recursion depth does not exceed $log\ n$?**
 >The recursion depth is the number of recursive methods that are not currently returning.
 Each round of pivot division we divide the original array into two sub-arrays.
 After tail recursion optimization, the length of the recursive sub-array is at most half the length of the original array.
-Assuming the worst case, it is always half the length, then the final recursion depth is $log\,n$.
+Assuming the worst case, it is always half the length, then the final recursion depth is $log\ n$.
 >
 >Looking back at the original quick sort, we may continuously recurse arrays with larger lengths, in the worst case $n$, $n-1$, $n-2$, $...$, $2$, $1$, so the recursion depth is $n$.
 Tail recursion optimization can avoid this situation.